 It is common for white-collar employees to use bribes or facilitate payments to achieve business goals, resulting in reputational loss and severe penalties for companies.
 As of 2018, corruption costs the global economy $ 3.6 trillion each year, according to the world economic forum.
 At the end of the 20th century, bribery scandals gradually increased, leading some states to regulate these crimes by cross-border laws.
 Regulatory pressure in companies to prevent bribery has increased considerably within the framework of the regulations made.

-Money laundering, money obtained from illegal activity is considered dirty, and the process is laundered to make money look clean.
+In money laundering, money obtained from illegal activity is considered dirty, and the process is laundered to make money look clean.
 Money laundering is a necessary service, especially for those dealing with large cash.
-In money laundering cases, the investigation usually covers the laundering itself, and the criminal activity from which the money laundered was obtained.
+In money laundering cases, the investigation usually covers the laundering itself and the criminal activity from which the money laundering was obtained.
 Criminals dealing with money laundering earn their income in many ways, such as healthcare fraud, human and drug trafficking, terrorism, and public corruption.
 Criminals use several money laundering methods.
 The most common is precious metals, real estate, international trade, and virtual currency such as Bitcoin.

-Fraud is a broad criminal term used to defraud people of their money.
-The most common fraud is asking people to send money in small amounts and making them believe that they will receive many times the money they send in return.
+Fraud is a broad criminal term used to deceive people to get their money.
+The most common method among fraud schemes is asking people to send money in small amounts and making them believe that they will receive more money in return.
 But of course, the sender of the money cannot receive his money many times, even the money he sends.
 This is a minimal example, but fraud is a serious crime, and people can lose all their assets because of it.

 Insider trading represents trading for the benefit of the trader having material, non-public information that gives him an advantage in the financial markets.
 For example, a person working for a company may know that Company A is preparing to acquire Company B. The employee can purchase shares in Company B with the expectation that the company's shares will rise significantly when the acquisition becomes public.
 So here, he can completely turn the situation in his favor.